pourmalek/covir2/README.md

 ### Logical order of graphs

-1. Location level: National, followed by 3 select provinces (two most affected, and BC)
+1. Uptake date: Most recent uptake, followed by less recent uptakes

     .
-To follow prediction for the national level, and further examine if province-level increases are predicted

-2. Uptake date: Most recent uptake, followed by less recent uptakes

-    .
 To examine changes in predictions across consecutive uptakes

-3. Outcomes: Daily deaths, Daily cases or infections, Hospital-related outcomes, Daily deaths estimated to reported, Daily cases or infections estimated to reported cases.
+2. Outcomes: Daily deaths, Daily cases or infections, Hospital-related outcomes, Daily deaths estimated to reported, Daily cases or infections estimated to reported cases.

     .
 To examine different outcomes with different public health consequences and model performance implications

-4. Calendar time of estimates coverage: All-time, followed by 2021
+3. Calendar time of estimates coverage: All-time, followed by 2021

     .
 To view the whole epidemic trajectory, and further focus on near future

-5. Scenarios: Reference scenarios, followed by alternative scenarios
+4. Scenarios: Reference scenarios, followed by alternative scenarios

     .
 To examine the main (aka. status quo) scenario, and alternative (better and worse) scenarios

-6. Models: Different models within each graph (for which model estimates update release dates are maximally synchronized), plus official reports of the country to WHO (curated by Johns Hopkins university) as under-reported benchmark for trends
+5. Models: Different models within each graph (for which model estimates update release dates are maximally synchronized), plus official reports of the country to WHO (curated by Johns Hopkins university) as under-reported benchmark for trends

     .
 To examine how heterogeneity in methods used by different models results in heterogenous results for the same outcome (same time-place-person aggregated units)